isomerpages/nlb-reference/_business-management/Continuous Learning.md

 <br>
 Personal Learning Environment (PLE) disrupts educational character in connecting formal, non-formal and informal learning experiences.
 By integrating those experiences, PLEs make lifelong learning or continuous learning an achievable goal.
 This paper explores the concept of PLE, its cognitive and theoretical underpinnings, and its implications for the design of pedagogical processes and learning ecosystems.

-Dabbagh, Nada, & Linda Castaneda.
-“The PLE as a Framework for Developing Agency in Lifelong Learning”. _Educational Technology Research & Development_, 68, no. 6 (2020): 3041-3055.
+Dabbagh, Nada, &amp; Linda Castaneda.
+“The PLE as a Framework for Developing Agency in Lifelong Learning”. _Educational Technology Research &amp; Development_, 68, no. 6 (2020): 3041-3055.
 (From EBSCOhost Academic Search Complete via NLB’s [eResources](http://eresources.nlb.gov.sg/) website)

 <b><font style="color:#4372d6;">Lifelong Learning through Cultural Learning, Citizenship Learning, and Community Engagement in Grassroots Communities in South Korea</font></b><br>
 A master plan for promoting lifelong education was formulated in Korea in 2003.
 This article looks at how the current Korean lifelong learning, led by citizens, is connected with cultural learning, citizenship learning, and community engagement, rooted in the community and a combination of active community-building projects.
 It also examines recent trends of community building projects through three cases of grassroots community building centring on local village schools, called "Maeul Hakkyos".

 Cho, Sung Ran.
-“Lifelong Learning through Cultural Learning, Citizenship Learning, and Community Engagement in Grassroots Communities in South Korea”. _New Directions for Adult & Continuing Education,_ 2019, no. 162 (Summer 2019): 61-72.
+“Lifelong Learning through Cultural Learning, Citizenship Learning, and Community Engagement in Grassroots Communities in South Korea”. _New Directions for Adult &amp; Continuing Education,_ 2019, no. 162 (Summer 2019): 61-72.
 (From EBSCOhost Academic Search Complete via NLB’s [eResources](http://eresources.nlb.gov.sg/) website)

 <h3><font style="color:#4372d6;">E-Books</font></h3>
 Retrieved from [OverDrive](https://nlb.overdrive.com/). (myLibrary ID is required to access the eBook)